-Lastly, interns are responsible for assisting the attorney in immediate trial preparation and resolving problems while the attorney is in trial.
-Interns coordinate defense witnesses, making sure that they are subpoenaed and able to get to the courthouse.
-Investigators also have to testify in some cases.
+Lastly, interns are responsible for assisting the attorney in last-minute trial preparation and resolving issues that arise while the attorney is in trial.
+Interns coordinate defense witnesses, making sure that they are subpoenaed and have transportation to the courthouse.
+Investigators will also have to testify in some cases.

 Investigative interns are involved in all aspects of case preparation including providing strategic recommendations.
 Attorneys are encouraged to include their interns on consultations, plea negotiations, client meetings and strategy sessions.